Charitable Giving

 How It Fits

-Because it can impact your income, taxes, and long-term goals, it plays an important role in how we help you prepare for retirement.
+Because it connects to your income, your retirement accounts, and your long term legacy planning goals, it plays an important role in how we help you think about the future.

 At The 611 Group, we bring these areas together through our Advantage Formula, a simple process designed to keep every part of your plan working together.